igrishaev/farseer/README.md

 [component]: https://github.com/stuartsierra/component
 [integrant]: https://github.com/weavejester/integrant

-OK, summing numbers is good for tuturial but makes no sense in real projects.
-Because there, we're moslty intreseted in IO and database access.
+OK, summing numbers is good for tutorial but makes no sense in real projects.
+Because there, we're mostly interested in IO and database access.
 Until now, it wasn't clear how a function can reach Postgres or Kafka clients especially if the project relies on system (e.g. [Component][component] or [Integrant][integrant]).

-In OOP languages, the environment for the RPC method usualy comes from the `this` parameter.
+In OOP languages, the environment for the RPC method usually comes from the `this` parameter.
 It's an instance of some `RPCHadler` class that has fields for the database connection, message queue client and so on.
 In Clojure, we act almost like this, but instead of `this` object, we use context.